Here are some important SFIA dates to keep in mind.

-Forest management plan must be submitted to DNR for registration by September 15 to be eligible for enrollment in SFIA the following year.
+Deadline to register your forest management plan with the DNR to be eligible for SFIA the following calendar year.

-Dept. of Revenue mails out annual certification letters to all SFIA enrollees at the beginning of May each year.
+Dept. of Revenue mails annual certification letters to all SFIA enrollees.

-The Dept. of Revenue sends out annual incentive payments at the beginning of October each year.
+Dept. of Revenue sends out annual incentive payments.

 Payment Rate (per acre)

 8 years: SFIA land with a conservation easement